 This concern is broader than the possibility that an individual might knowingly compromise sensitive information in order to raise money.
 It encompasses concerns about an individual's self-control, judgment, and other qualities essential to protecting sensitive information.
-An individual who is financially irresponsible may also be negligent, unconcerned, or irresponsible in handling and safeguarding sensitive information.3
+An individual who is financially irresponsible may also be negligent, unconcerned, or irresponsible in handling and safeguarding sensitive information.

 The guideline notes several conditions that could raise security concerns.
-Under AG \P 19(a), an "inability or unwillingness to satisfy debts" is potentially disqualifying.
-Similarly under AG \P 19(c), "a history of not meeting financial obligations" may raise security concerns.
-Applicant has admitted having over \$15,000 in past-due debts, which have been due and owing for several years.
-This does not include the debts that she denied owing, but which remain unresolved.
+Under AG ¶ 19(a), an "inability or unwillingness to satisfy debts" is potentially disqualifying.
+Similarly under AG ¶ 19(c), "a history of not meeting financial obligations" may raise security concerns.
+Applicant has over \$40,000 in past-due debts, which have been due and owing since 2009.
 The evidence is sufficient to raise these potentially disqualifying conditions.